agrawal-d/cph/docs/dev-guide.md

 [VSCE package](https://www.npmjs.com/package/vsce) first (globally).

 Then, in the root directory, run `vsce package` to generate the extension file.

+## Adding support for a new language

+To add support for a new language, follow these steps:

+1.  **Update `src/config.ts`**:

+    -   Add the file extension to the `extensions` object.
+    -   Add the default compiler command to the `compilers` object.
+    -   Add the extension to the `supportedExtensions` array.
+    -   If the language doesn't need compilation (interpreted), add it to the `skipCompile` array.
+    -   If it supports auto-submit, add the compiler names and their corresponding IDs to `compilerToId`.

+2.  **Update `package.json`**:

+    -   Add configuration properties for the new language (Args, Command, SubmissionCompiler) under `contributes.configuration.properties`.
+Use `%cph.language.name.Args.title%` etc. for localized strings.
+    -   Add the language name to the `enum` of `cph.general.defaultLanguage`.

+3.  **Update `package.nls.json` and `package.nls.zh-cn.json`**:

+    -   Add the titles and descriptions for the new configuration properties.

+4.  **Update `src/preferences.ts`**:

+    -   Add getter functions for the new language's arguments and command.
+    -   Update `getLanguageId` to return the correct compiler ID for the new extension.

+5.  **Update `src/utils.ts`**:

+    -   Update the `getLanguage` function to return a `Language` object for the new language, using the getters created in `src/preferences.ts`.

+6.  **Update `src/executions.ts` (if needed)**:
+    -   If the language requires special logic to run (like Java's classpath or C#'s dotnet/mono), update the `switch` statement in `runTestCase`.

+## Adding a new translation

+To add support for a new display language:

+1.  **Extension Metadata & Backend**:

+    -   Create a new file `package.nls.<locale>.json` in the root directory (e.g., `package.nls.fr.json` for French).
+    -   Copy the keys from `package.nls.json` and translate the values.
+This covers settings titles, descriptions, commands, and extension-side error messages.

+2.  **Webview Frontend**:

+    -   Open `src/webview/translations.ts`.
+    -   Add a new entry to the `translations` object with your locale key and the translated strings.

+3.  **Verification**:
+    -   The extension automatically detects the language using `vscode.env.language`.
+To test, change your VS Code display language.

 ## Getting help